 FUNGINSECT

-The FUNGINSECT project is focussing on the Scarlet Caterpillar Club (Cordyceps), a vital mushroom that contains medically valuable substances.
-In nature, it grows on bark beetle larvae, among other insects, and thus contributes to a balance in the ecosystem.
-In addition, the bark beetle has another fungal symbiont that helps it to find weakened trees.
-The FUNGINSECT project combines the properties of these two fungi: the symbiotic fungus lures the bark beetles into the trap; the vital fungus decomposes the bark beetles.
-The aim is to regulate a regional overpopulation of the bark beetle and at the same time enable the fruitful cultivation of Cordyceps in order to obtain medicinal substances.
+The forest habitat is home to a wide variety of insects and fungi that form both symbiotic and parasitic relationships.
+The Fungisect project utilises the relationship between bark beetles and two fungi to produce medicinal substances and at the same time regulate the bark beetle population.
+The symbiotic fungus Grosmannia penicillata helps the bark beetle to detect weakened trees.
+The medicinal mushroom Cordyceps militaris, on an opposite side, colonises the bark beetle larvae.
+The Fungisect project combines the properties of these two fungi: the symbiotic fungus lures the bark beetles into the trap – the vital fungus decomposes the bark beetles.
+The aim is to regulate the regional overpopulation of bark beetles and at the same time enable the fruitful cultivation of Cordyceps militaris to extract valuable medicinal substances.

 The role of the bark beetle in the forest ecosystem is a broad and complex field.
 It is often assumed that the main cause of mass tree mortality is the insect itself.
 On closer inspection, however, the picture is somewhat different.
 There are various factors that put additional pressure on the forest and support the beetle in its reproduction.
 First and foremost is climate change, which is causing prolonged periods of heat.
 Due to the prolonged heat, there is a higher number of generation changes in the beetles and less heat-resistant plants dry out.
 Another point that has so far been underestimated is the influence of fungi on the well-being of trees.
 Many cultures live within the tree organism and extract nutrients from the trees, recognisable by the so-called blue rot that appears on the wood.
 In spruce, one of the most affected tree species, it has been found that a similar fungus forms a symbiosis with the spruce bark beetle, a species of bark beetle that specialises in this tree species.
 As a result, its spores are spread further into the forest.
 In the process, the fungus breaks down the resin necessary to protect the spruce.
 When the resin components are metabolised, volatile compounds are produced which the bark beetle can then detect.
 In this way, the fungus makes it easier for the bark beetle to access the bast area under the bark, where it lays its eggs.